-Contents Page Introduction 4 Appendix 1 - Location of European Sites in Oldham Metropolitan Borough 5 Appendix 2 - AA task 1 - identifying Significant Effects - Screening Opinion on Impact of draft Supplementary Planning Document on Rochdale Canal SAC 6 Appendix 3 - AA task 1 - identifying Significant Effects - Screening Opinion on Impact of draft Supplementary Planning Document on South Pennine Moors SAC 12
+Contents Page Introduction 3 Appendix 1 - Location of European Sites in Oldham Metropolitan Borough 4 Appendix 2 - AA task 1 - identifying Significant Effects - Screening Opinion on Impact of Supplementary Planning Document on Rochdale Canal SAC 5 Appendix 3 - AA task 1 - identifying Significant Effects - Screening Opinion on Impact of Supplementary Planning Document on South Pennine Moors SAC 11 Appendix 4 - Letter from Greater Manchester Ecology Unit confirming that proposed changes to the SPD, following consultation on the, do not result in the need for a further screening.
+18

-The Council will arrange for this document to be made available in alternative formats including large print, electronically, and community languages if requested, and subject to resources being available.
-Please ring 0161 770 4139, 4163 or 4151 for further information.
+The Council will arrange for this document to be made available in alternative formats including large print, electronically, and community languages if requested, and if appropriate.
+Please ring 0161 770 4151, 4163 or 4139 for further information